Liliane Montevecchi: Awards and nominations

 In 1982, Montevecchi won both the Tony and Drama Desk Award for Best Featured Actress in a Musical for her performance as Liliane La Fleur in Nine.

-Active in a number of humanitarian causes including fights against AIDS and cancer, Montevecchi was knighted by the Knights of Malta in 1985.

 She earned a Tony nomination for Best Actress in a Musical for her performance as Elizaveta Grushinskaya in Grand Hotel in 1990.

-She was given the Columbus Citizens Foundation's 1995 Woman of the Year Award.

-In April 2009, she was honored as "Entertainer of the Year" Boys' Towns of Italy at their 64th Annual "Ball of the Year" Gala.

 She was honored by the French Minister of Culture as the "Officer of Arts and Culture" to France and the world at large in 2013.

 In January 2017, Montevecchi was given the Lifetime Achievement Award by the Ziegfeld Society of New York City.